 by Connor Grady

-With Chestnut Hill’s long, well-documented history available at the historical society archives, I strongly encourage everyone to do research on their house, street, or any other area they are interested in.
-There are a lot of great articles and photographs that can give you a look into a structure’s past and how that has impacted it today, and I recommend checking it out.
-Also, through the historical society, you can become involved in protecting Chestnut Hill’s buildings for the future.
+With Chestnut Hill’s long, well-documented history available to everyone at the historical society archives, I strongly encourage everyone to research their house, street, or any other structure they are interested in.
+There are many great articles and photographs that can give you an insight into an area’s past and how that has affected it today, and I recommend checking it out.
+Being involved with the historical society also allows you to help protect Chestnut Hill’s structures and continue its deep history.